 Is petrified wood worth something?

 The worth of petrified wood is by quality and size.
 Small samples of low-quality petrified wood may not be worth anything, while a high-quality petrified wood log sells for several dollars.
-Large items manufactured out of polished petrified wood, such as tabletops, sell for thousands of dollars.
+Large items manufactured from polished petrified wood, such as tabletops, sell for thousands of dollars.

 Is petrified wood easy to break?

 Petrified wood is more like a stone.
-It is not easy to break, but the process can be bearable if you use proper tools and techniques.
+It is difficult to break, but using the proper tools and techniques can be bearable.

 Where to sell petrified wood

-You can sell small pieces as a hobby, art shows, and community events, but for larger quantities, you may join a club or organization that deals with petrified wood.
+You can sell small pieces as a hobby at art shows and community events.
+You may join a club or organization dealing with larger quantities of petrified wood.
 Online sales also pay.
 You sell online either by creating a website or an auction website.
 Form a specialized internet auction. eBay is also a powerful website.
 Other items you can make include Carved Wooden Owls.

 How to tell how old petrified wood is